shoumikchatterjee/SQL/README.md

+ABOUT:
-# contains code showcasing SQL coding skills
+# File contains code showcasing SQL code.

+FEATURES:
+# uxtract column from dataset
+# Use SQL clauses to further subset, order, and join data.